wilsonmar/SAP-HANA/README.md

 working on the browser-based SAP Web IDE instead of traditional ABAP Z coding.

+SAPUI5 is the Javascript framework using HTML5 and CSS3.

 ## SAP S/4HANA Components

-Traditional SAP Business Suite users move to SAP Business Suite on SAP HANA, then transition to SAP S/4HANA?
+QUESTION: Traditional SAP Business Suite users move to SAP Business Suite on SAP HANA, then transition to SAP S/4HANA?

 http://sap.com/S4HANA
 based on the SAP Fiori UI across mobile, desktop, tablet for End-to-end business processes:
-(SAPUI5 is the Javascript framework using HTML5 and CSS3)

 * Procure to Pay
 * Plan to Product